Juliette Gordon Low Historic District

-The Juliette Gordon Low Historic District consists of three buildings in Savannah, Georgia, which are associated with the origins of the Girl Scouts of the USA.
-They are the birthplace of Juliette Gordon Low, at 10 East Oglethorpe Avenue, the Andrew Low House, at 329 Abercorn Street, and the Andrew Low Carriage House (also known as the First Girl Scout Headquarters), at 330 Drayton Street.
+The Juliette Gordon Low Historic District consists of three buildings in Savannah, Georgia, United States, which are associated with the origins of the Girl Scouts of the USA.
+They are the birthplace of Juliette Gordon Low, at 10 East Oglethorpe Avenue; the Andrew Low House, at 329 Abercorn Street; and the Andrew Low Carriage House (also known as the First Girl Scout Headquarters), at 330 Drayton Street.

 The birthplace and headquarters was designated a National Historic Landmark in 1965.
 The Andrew Low house, where Juliette lived with her husband, was a later addition to the National Register application, creating the Juliette Gordon Low Landmark District in 1966.
-These properties are also located within the Savannah Historic District.
+These properties are also contributing properties to the Savannah Historic District.